Codecademy/docs/content/r/concepts/dataframes/data-frames.md

   - 'paths/computer-science'
 ---

 **Data Frames** are objects that store data into a table with two dimensions.
 The two dimensions are represented by columns and rows.
 The columns are the different variables and the rows are the observations of each variable.
-Data frames are useful for storing data of different types.
+Data frames are useful for storing different [data types](https://www.codecademy.com/resources/docs/r/data-types).

 ## Creating Data Frames